Program type:

 UNT's Center for Play Therapy encourages children’s development and emotional growth through play therapy, a dynamic interpersonal relationship between a child and a trained therapist.
 The center provides training, research, publications, counseling services and scholarships.
 It also acts as a clearinghouse for literature in the field.

-What Can You do With a Clinical Mental Health Counseling Master's?
+What Can You do With a Counseling Master's?

-The Master of Science prepares you to work in a variety of counseling settings, such as:
+The Counseling Master of Science prepares you to work in a variety of counseling settings, such as:

-Clinical Mental Health Counseling Master's Courses You Could Take
+Counseling Master's: Clinical Mental Health Counseling Track Courses You Could Take

 Systems, Leadership and Ethical Program Development in Clinical Mental Health Counseling (3 hrs)